chrislaughlin/thedyslexicdeveloper/src/pages/hacktoberfest/index.md

 an even more cool sticker to add to your laptop so you can look 1337.

 **So what are you waiting for get out there ans get some PR's open!**

+_Full disclosure this blog is run from a git repo and each post is a PR so these will count towards my total, however I ill try to get contributions to other projects in the month._